 It is important to note that this approach requires not only developing a “habit” of practicing a certain way.
 It also requires a clear understanding and visualization of that “certain way” or “ideal form” of the target shinsa level (or the way to win in shiai).
 This relates to image training and mind-related programming.
 One’s current form would ideally and gradually morph towards that ideal form.
-A feedback loop (via videos, comments from others and/or self-analysis) would facilitate minimizing the difference between the two (the ideal vs. current form) with time and practice.
-And finally, some closing words from Fukumoto Shuji (Hanshi 8 dan): The important thing is not the end result, but the process of training that we go through [JinenkanHonbu_Fukumoto].
+And a feedback loop (via videos, comments from others and/or self-analysis) would facilitate minimizing the difference between the two (the ideal vs. current form) with time and practice.

 Enjoy the journey!